gabriela-framework/gabriela/docs/README.md

 **Best practice**
 >Only declare a dependency with a *module* visibility scope if that service will only be used in that module.
-If the service will be used in more that one module, declare it as *public* or *plugin* if your module is part of a plugin.
+If the service will be used in more that one module, declare it as *public* or *plugin*, if your module is part of a plugin.
 ___

 ````javascript